- 1 Objectives

 Adrenaline token: The Adrenaline token allows the character to take a third action, once per game.
 During the programming phase, a player must decide whether or not to use its Adrenaline token.

-The first player reveals his first action and resolves it immediately.
+The first player reveals their first action and resolves it immediately.
 Then, following the turn order, the next player does the same and so on until all the players resolved their first actions.
 Second actions are resolved using the same process.
 Every programmed action MUST be executed, even if it works against the player.
 If one action cannot be completed, the action is lost.

 Choose and observe secretly a room adjacent to your character.
 Once you have looked at it, replace it face down.
 You are allowed to give indications about the room’s danger level (the color of the room) but you CANNOT tell the other players the name of the room.